-About the Infant Cognition Lab
+Welcome to the Infant Cognition Lab at UC Davis

 The first years after birth are critically important for the development of the baby's brain and mind.
 We know that experience plays an important role in shaping this development.
 Here at the Infant Cognition Lab we are interested in understanding the baby's developing mind; particularly investigating infants' memory, attention, and categorization.